Data Lake vs Data Warehouse

 Image Source: ChaosSearch

 At ChaosSearch, our goal is to help customers prepare for the future state of enterprise data management by bridging the gap between data lakes and data warehouses.
-ChaosSearch transforms your data lake into an analytic database; we publish analytic APIs that a data warehouse would also provide, indexing data within your cloud storage environment and activating your cloud object storage environment for search and analytics using known tools.
-It takes just minutes to start generating insights that support diverse use cases including DevOps analysis, agile BI, and log analytics in the cloud.
+ChaosSearch transforms your data lake into an analytic database, activating your cloud object storage environment for search, analytics, and machine learning workloads.
+It takes just minutes to start generating insights for diverse use cases like security operations, cloud infrastructure monitoring, DevOps analysis, and log analytics in the cloud.